 When Grace Kelly married Prince Rainer of Monaco in 1956, she was wearing a fragrance specially made for the royal occasion.
 The scent was commissioned by Prince Rainier for Kelly to compliment her wedding bouquet.
 It’s still available for purchase, and contains notes of bergamot, tuberose, iris, and Bulgarian rose.

 This cleansing bar, rumored to be used by Greta Garbo, Marilyn Monroe, Audrey Hepburn and Jacqueline Onassis, was created for blemished and oily skin.
-It contains dead sea mud, which is rich in salts and minerals that are said to be beneficial to the skin.
-The cleansing bar was launched in 1952.
+It contains dead sea mud, which is rich in salts and minerals supposedly beneficial to the skin.
+The cleansing bar launched in 1952.

 Shop: Givenchy L’Inderit Perfume, $34-$111